 ‘Domain monetisation’ broadly refers to the practice of registering a domain name licence to generate revenue from advertising on a website associated with the domain name.

-Domain monetisation is allowed in the com.au and net.au namespaces within the .au country code Top Level Domain (ccTLD), but must be undertaken in accordance with the rules.
+Domain monetisation is allowed in the com.au, net.au and .au direct namespaces but must be undertaken in accordance with the rules.

 When the new rules will apply

-Domain names created, transferred or renewed on after 10:00 AEST 12 April 2021 are subject to the auDA Rules.
+Domain names created, transferred or renewed on after 10:00 AEST 12 April 2021 are subject to the .au Licensing Rules.

 If the current licence period for your .au domain name began before 10:00 AEST 12 April 2021, the legacy published policies in place at the start of your current licence period apply.
-If you renew your .au name the auDA Rules will apply.
+If you renew your .au domain name the .au Licensing Rules will apply.

 Monetisation under the auDA Rules

-To register a name for monetisation, registrants simply need to meet the eligibility and allocation requirements for the com.au or net.au name they wish to register or renew.
+To register a domain name for monetisation, registrants simply need to meet the eligibility requirements for .au direct, or the eligibility and allocation requirements for the com.au or net.au name they wish to register or renew.

-This exception has now been removed.
-As long the eligibility and allocation rules are met, registrants can monetise a domain name, or transfer a com.au/net.au domain name licence to another eligible registrant.
+As long as the eligibility and allocation rules are met, registrants can monetise a domain name, or transfer a com.au/net.au/.au direct domain name licence to another eligible registrant.

-You can register com.au/net.au domain names licenses for the purpose of transferring them to another registrant
+You can register com.au/net.au/.au direct domain name licenses for the purpose of transferring them to another registrant

 What to do if these changes affect you

-To ensure you remain eligible to hold your domain name you may need to update the basis on which your name meets the allocation criteria.
+To ensure you remain eligible to hold your domain name you may need to update the basis on which your name meets the eligibility or allocation criteria.